sbcgua/text2tab/docsite/docs/01-intro.md

 ## Features

 - supports *non-strict* mode which allows to skip fields in the source data (for the case when only certain fields are being loaded).
+- supports *corresponding* parsing - filling only those fields which are in target structure.
+Kind of opposite to *non-strict* feature above.
 - supports *header* specification as the first line in the text - in this case field order in the text may differ from the internal abap structure field order.
 - supports loading into a structure (the first data line of the text is parsed).
 - supports *type-less* parsing, when the data is not checked against existing structure but dynamically create as a table with string fields.
 - supports specifying date and amount formats
 - supports on-the-fly field name remapping (e.g. field `FOO` in the parsed text move to `BAR` component of the target internal table)
 - supports *deep* parsing - filling structure or table components in the target data container
-- supports *corresponding* parsing - filling only those fields which are in target structure.
-Kind of opposite to *non-strict* feature above.

-And vice versa - serialize a flat table or structure to text.
+And vice versa - **serialize** a flat table or structure to text.

-- support specifying date and amount formats, and line-break symbol
+- supports specifying date and amount formats, and line-break symbol

 The package also contains 2 **examples**: